-At the other end of the scale, there are campsites on all the inhabited isles except Tresco.
+At the other end of the scale, there are Isles of Scilly campsites on all the inhabited islands except Tresco.
 Peninnis Farm on St Mary’s has some lovely glamping units while Troytown Farm on St Agnes features tent pitches overlooking the farm’s beach plus pre-erected bell tents and several holiday cottages.
 If camping’s not your thing, you can stay at the lovely Longstone Lodge hostel on St Mary’s which is excellent value.

-There are currently three ways to travel the 28 miles to the Scilly Isles: by aeroplane, ferry or helicopter.
-The flights are expensive relative to the distance so if you’re a family it is far more cost effective to travel by ferry even taking into account the additional costs of fuel and pre- and post-travel accommodation.
-Bear in mind also that the maximum luggage allowance for the flights is 15kg versus 25kg on the ferry.
+There are currently three ways to travel to the Scilly Isles from the mainland: by aeroplane, ferry or helicopter.
+The flights are expensive relative to the distance (it’s 28 miles from the mainland) so if you’re a family it is far more cost effective to use the Scilly Isles ferry even taking into account the additional costs of fuel and pre- and post-travel accommodation.
+Also bear in mind that the maximum luggage allowance for the Scilly flights is 15kg versus 25kg on the ferry.

-Flights by plane and helicopter depart year-round while the ferry stops operating over winter.
-Flights can be delayed in cloudy weather, my parents had to wait several hours for their flight back to the mainland in August.
+Scilly flights by plane and helicopter depart year-round while the ferry stops operating over winter.
+Scilly Isles flights can be delayed in cloudy weather – my parents had to wait several hours for their flight back to the mainland in August.

 Rail travel to the Scilly Isles

-The car journey from most parts of England to Cornwall is slow and rather tedious so if you’re not combining your holiday in the Scilly Isles with a break in Cornwall, it’s worth considering the overnight sleeper service from London to Penzance.
-It departs Paddington at 23:45 (you can board an hour before) and arrives into Penzance at 07:50 the following morning.
+The car journey from most parts of the UK to Cornwall is slow so if you’re not combining your holiday in the Scilly Isles with a break in Cornwall, it’s worth considering the overnight sleeper service from London to Penzance.
+The train departs Paddington at 23:45 (you can board an hour before) and arrives into Penzance at 07:50 the following morning.
 It’s around a ten minute walk to the ferry terminal from the station (taxis are available).
-There’s also a daytime service but the overnight journey sounds more fun and is a great option if you want to maximise your days off from work.
+There’s also an hourly daytime service which takes approximately five hours but the overnight journey sounds more fun and is a great option if you want to maximise your days off from work.

 (Journey time 2 hours 45 minutes)

-The cost to travel to the Isles of Scilly by ferry is approximately £100 per adult and £50 per child.
-There are several decks and a couple of cafes on board.
+The cost to travel on the Scilly Isles ferry is approximately £100 per adult and £50 per child for a return trip.
+There are several decks and a couple of cafes on board the Scilly ferry.
 You get lovely views of the south coast of Cornwall as you leave the mainland.
-We saw St Micheal’s Mount, the Minack Theatre and Porthcurno Beach, all of which we’d visited the previous week.
-Whales and dolphins are frequently spotted during the journey although we didn’t see any on our crossings.
+We saw St Michael’s Mount, the Minack Theatre and Porthcurno Beach, all of which we’d visited the previous week.
+Whales and dolphins are frequently spotted from the Isles of Scilly ferry although we didn’t see any on our crossings.

-Yes, it can be a bit of a bumpy ride: my kids were sick on the outward journey as it was quite a windy day.
-However, they soon recovered and would be quite happy to do it again (the sailing, not the vomiting).
+Yes, the Scilly Islands ferry can be a bit of a bumpy ride: my kids were sick on the outward journey as it was quite a windy day.
+However, they soon recovered and have since reported that they’d be quite happy to do it again (the sailing, not the vomiting).

-Flights to the Isles of Scilly from Land’s End, Newquay and Exeter
+Isles of Scilly flights from Land’s End, Newquay and Exeter

 (Journey time 20, 30 and 60 minutes)